thegricean/thegricean.github.io/_pages/about.md

   - /about.html
 ---

-I'm an Associate Professor in the [Department of Linguistics](https://linguistics.stanford.edu/) at [Stanford](https://www.stanford.edu/), where I direct the [interActive Language Processing Lab at Stanford](http://alpslab.stanford.edu/) -- or ALPS for short.
+**As of September 1, 2025, I have left academia.
+My Stanford e-mail address will continue to work through October 31, 2025.
+If you would like to learn more about why I left and what I'm up to now, see my [Substack](https://androsfarm.substack.com/p/andros-never-heard-of-it), where I periodically post updates (though farm life is busy and I no longer have much writing time).**

-**I will be on leave from September 1, 2024 to August 31, 2025.
-I will not take on new students or projects during that time.**
+I used to be an Associate Professor in the [Department of Linguistics](https://linguistics.stanford.edu/) at [Stanford](https://www.stanford.edu/), where I directed the [interActive Language Processing Lab at Stanford](http://alpslab.stanford.edu/) -- or ALPS for short.

 **Office:** Margaret Jacks Hall, room 114